IkerGutierrez1/Room_Temperature_Similarity/README.md

 - outputs contains plots of the analysis

 - analysis.R Is the script to perform the analysis.
 It first reads data and performs the SVD, calculates the coefficients for the spcetrum W and Y and reconstruct the data in Xk_df and T_build_df.
-From line 77 the scptrum and cumulative plots are ploted.
+From line 77 the scptrum and cumulative plots are obtained.
 Line 125 is the code corresponding to the plot of the comparisson from the reconstruction with differnte k for all the rooms.
 From line 333 onward a different centralization of the data is tried, using the mean from the previous day.

 - functions.R Only contains 2 function used fot loading the data.